 These homemade versions of the popular process cheese foods are not only easy to make; they are made with real cheese with no unwanted preservatives.
 Mild cheddar cheese, milk, and cream cheese are among the ingredients, and a little gelatine makes the faux Velveeta—or American cheese—solidify into a block.
 You can use white or orange cheese depending on how you want the finished product to look.

-The softer "Cheez Whiz" mixture is excellent warmed and added to hot macaroni, creamy soups, or vegetables, or use it as a warm dip with any number of additional ingredients.
+The softer "Cheez Whiz" mixture is excellent warmed and added to hot macaroni, creamy soups like this 4-ingredient broccoli cheese soup, or vegetables, or use it as a warm dip with any number of additional ingredients.

 The American cheese (Velveeta) recipe makes about 1 1/4 to 1 1/2 pounds and the Cheez Whiz clone makes about 2 cups.